-Your photo should fall into one of the categories below and be supported by an imaginative title and a statement of up to 100 words explaining the social science behind it.
+Photos fell into one of the categories below and were supported by an imaginative title and a statement of up to 100 words explaining the social science behind them.

 Emotional and physical wellbeing is important for individuals, communities and brings many benefits to society.
 Good health also brings benefits - an increase in productivity and wealth, reduced healthcare costs, good social relations, better relationships and of course, a longer life.
 Better health sees a lack of disease, regular exercise, good nutrition, access to health and social care, and minimising risk and hazards from injury, smoking, drugs, alcohol and poor hygiene.

 Education provides us with the knowledge, skills and abilities to participate effectively in society and in the economy.
 Education improves people's lives, making us live longer, participate more actively in politics and in the community, commit fewer crimes and rely less on social assistance.
 Better education gives us a safe place to learn and train, to gain skills for life, help us find jobs and support ourselves.